Everest View Trek - 5 Days

 • Special Discount for a group of trekkers of more than 5 Pax.

 With Mountain Eco Trails, you trek with a trusted local company that prioritises your experience, safety, and the environment.
-We strive to turn your Langtang journey into an incredible memory you’ll cherish for life.
+We strive to turn your Everest journey into an incredible memory you’ll cherish for life.
 Want to know more details about the trip?
 Feel free to reach out to us via email or contact us directly via WhatsApp at +9779849790153

 Itinerary

 The trail from Lukla to Phakding winds downhill and then undulates through lush landscapes.
 You’ll trek about 8 km over 3 to 4 hours.
 The path is well-defined, passing through small villages like Chheplung and Ghat.
-Keep an eye out for the Kusum Kanguru peak (6,367 m), which sometimes comes into view on this day.

 By early afternoon, you arrive in Phakding (2,610 m), a village nestled in the valley beside the river.
 Overnight stay at Phakding.